GitauHarrison/notes/unit_testing/unit_testing_in_flask.md

 # Unit Testing in Flask

-In this article, I will be using the sample project [Configure Flask To Use PostgreSQL](https://github.com/GitauHarrison/configure-flask-to-use-postgresql) to discus how to write unit tests in a Flask web application.
+In this article, I will be using the sample project [Configure Flask To Use PostgreSQL](https://github.com/GitauHarrison/configure-flask-to-use-postgresql) to discuss how to write unit tests in a Flask web application.
 The concepts, though, are universal and can be applied to other frameworks as well.

 ![Unit testing in flask](/unit_testing/images/unit_testing_in_flask.gif)